bitchin-ginger/Pneumonia-Classifier/README.md

 ## Conclusion

 Out of the CNN's that were trained, the overall best model reached the highest recall, best accuracy, lowest loss, and highest recall at the 15<sup>th</sup> epoch suggesting that in order to avoid overfitting the best training thus far discovered would be using 3 Convulational layers, 32 nodes, 2 dense layers, and trained for 15 epochs.
-The final total number of parameters was 221,217.
+The total number of trainable parameters was 3,526,785.

 __The following 4 graphs are the best model:__